Easy Pumpkin Pancakes

 Easy Homemade Pumpkin Pancakes

-There are some recipes that you always come back to, these pumpkin pancakes are that kind of recipe.
-These pumpkin pancakes are simple to make and call on ingredients you probably already have in your kitchen.
+There are some recipes that you always come back to.
+These pumpkin pancakes are that kind of recipe.
+They are simple to make and use ingredients you probably already have in your kitchen.

 • PREP